cdelgehier/oio-docs/doc/source/sandbox-guide/custom_deployment.rst

 Manage the ssh connection
 -------------------------

-If one of your node haven't the same ssh user, you can define a particular ssh user (or key) used for the deployment of this node .
+If one of your nodes doesn’t have the same ssh user configured, you can define a specific ssh user (or key) for the deployment of this node.

 .. code-block:: yaml
    :caption: node1.yml